From Sega Retro

 Canelon Toys (株式会社キャネロン, Kabushiki Gaisha Kyaneron), currently Canelon Chemicals Co.
 Ltd (キャネロン化工株式会社, Kyaneron Kakō Kabushiki Gaisha), a division of Maruzen Co.
 Ltd (株式会社丸善, Kabushiki Gaisha Maruzen), is a plastic products manufacturing company (plastic containers, trays, packaging and growing systems for the horticultural and food industries) and former toy manufacturer based in Honjō, Japan.

-The history of the company can be traced back to 1894, when Japanese entrepreneur and pioneer of the Japanese celluloid industry Seijiro Nagamine (永峰清次郎), an Edo-style tortoiseshell craftsman who had just started production of celluloid combs, manufactured celluloid blow ball pipes known as "Fukiage balls" (吹き上げ玉, Fukiage-dama), the first celluloid toys in the history of Japan, produced in his workshop called Nagamine Seijiro Shoten (永峰清次郎商店, lit.
-Seijiro Nagamine Store).
+The history of the company can be traced back to the Meiji era, when Japanese entrepreneur and pioneer of the Japanese celluloid industry Seijiro Nagamine (永峰清次郎, Nagamine Seijiro), an Edo-style tortoiseshell craftsman who had just started production of celluloid combs, manufactured celluloid blow ball pipes known as "Fukiage balls" (吹き上げ玉, Fukiage-dama) in 1894, the first celluloid toys in the history of Japan, produced in his workshop called Nagamine Seijiro Shoten (永峰清次郎商店, lit.
+Seijiro Nagamine Store) established in 1884, a business that he runned with the help of his two sons Seizaburo Nagamine (永峰誠三郎, Nagamine Seizaburo) and Kanematsu Nagamine (永峰兼松, Nagamine Kanematsu).

 Three years later in 1897, Gendō Tsuboi (坪井玄道) introduced in Japan the first table tennis ball and in the next year in 1898 production of table tennis balls begins at Seijiro Nagamine's workshop which had just began exporting celluloid blow ball pipes in that year, shipping fifty dozens to Chongqing in China.